-Assessment Individual/Group Co-op job description and student-employer work term agreement meet co-op program criteria and are on file before the work term begins.
-Individual Five written work term objectives Individual Written report of the co-op work term experience; Report details on Moodle.
-Report must meet the departmental grading profile equivalent to a 'C' grade (63-66%) or higher.
-Individual Presentation of work term experience at mandatory co-op student debrief workshop.
+Assessment Individual/Group Practicum job description and student-employer work term agreement meet program criteria and are on file before the work term begins.
+Individual Work term objectives (SMART goals) submitted and approved by the instructor by the first 4 weeks of the practicum work term (Moodle).
+Individual Written report of the practicum work term experience; Report details on elearn.
+Individual Presentation of work term experience at mandatory student debrief workshop.
 Individual Employer evaluation of the students' job performance on file.
-Student must attain an overall minimum of 'satisfactory' on the Employer Evaluation of the Co-op Student.
-Individual Completion of 420 paid-work hours as reported by the employer through the Employer Evaluation of the Co-op Student.
+Student must attain an overall minimum of 'satisfactory' on the Employer Evaluation of the Practicum Student .
+Individual Completion of 280 work hours as reported by the employer through the Employer Evaluation of the Student .
 Individual